MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-03-webslate-2.md

 ![A screenshot of a computer Description ](../../../media/mesh-201/032-station-one-one.png)

 Just as in the previous chapter, there's already a GameObject in place with some descriptive text but this time there are two buttons: **LoadButton1** and **LoadButton2**.
 There's also a WebSlate already in place.
-We'll complete the station by updating a script graph that's attached to one of the buttons.
+We'll complete the Station by updating a script graph that's attached to one of the buttons.
 When an attendee clicks either button, a web page will load and all the other attendees in the experience can *share* in viewing the new page.
 Each button at this Station loads a slightly different type of content.

 1. In the **Hierarchy**, collapse the GameObject named **2 - LocalWebslate**.
 1. Expand **3 - StaticContentWebslate**.
 The **WebSlateFramed** object that has been pre-added is located here.